UnrealSecurity/TinyDB/README.md

 ```sql
 COUNT(table)
 ```
 #### Return milliseconds from the unix epoch (unix timestamp).
-This function takes min 0 parameter and max 1 parameter.
+This function takes min 0 parameters and max 1 parameter.
 Provided number will be added to the returned timestamp value.
 ```sql
 TIME()
 TIME(-1000)